yappy2000d/ClassPageTemplate/README.md

 ## Rule
 Although this project does not specify a license, all those specified below must comply with the following agreement.
 By using it, you agree to abide by the following terms.
 ### to users
++ No reprint.
++ Do not use it to violate the law.
++ Do not use for violence and pornography.

 ### to developers